oktayparlak/oktayparlak/README.md

 ### Glad to see you here!
-- I am an engineering student at Erciyes Univesity.
-I aim to develop myself on Back-end development.
+- <b>I am an engineering student at Erciyes Univesity.
+I aim to develop myself on Back-end development.  </b>

 <br/>